smllns/CookLab/README.md

 ## Features

+- **Responsive Design**: The application is designed to be fully responsive, ensuring a seamless experience across various devices and screen sizes, including mobile devices.
 - **User Authentication**: Sign up and log in to your CookLab account to access personalized features.
 - **Favorites**: Save your favorite recipes for easy access later.
 - **Recipe Discovery**: Browse a vast collection of recipes, filter by category, cuisine, dietary restrictions, and more.